sleicht/dotfiles-zsh/.config/claude/commands/commit_message.md

 This command will analyze the specified commit, create an improved commit message following Conventional Commits specification.

-## Process:
+## Overview
-1. Use `git show` to analyze the commit changes
-2. Create an improved commit message following Conventional Commits specification
-3. Print out the message

-The ruleset for writing messages comes from "conventional commits".
+This command analyzes git commits and generates improved commit messages following the Conventional Commits specification.
+See the "Execution Instructions" section below for detailed steps.

 The message should not be too long and have maximum 10 bullet points.

 Here the specification for "conventional commits":